Azure/cloud-scale-data-for-devs-guide/docs/deploy-to-azure-app-service.md

 ## Deploy the application

-Once the configuration information is updated for your values, deploy the application with the following command:
+Once you update your configuration information with your values, deploy the application by using the following command:

 ```cmd
 mvn package azure-webapp:deploy